4.1 String – a particular collection

 • At the far left, the class categories pane is absent,

 • In the classes pane, the hierarchy of String is printed.
-It makes easy to browse String parent and child classes.
+It makes it easy to browse String parent and child classes.

 The hierarchy browser is a general tool for exploration.
 Unlike the protocol browser, it does not display the entire protocol of a class.
 No inherited methods are shown, only those defined directly in the selected class.
 In Figure 4.2, the class SequenceableCollection is selected as well as its method before:.